 Why is Hard-Locking Necessary?

 The current flexibility to modify auto-populated GSTR-3B values has led to discrepancies, inaccurate reporting, incorrect ITC claims, and inconsistent tax liability declarations.
-These issues result in unnecessary notices, audits, penalties, and revenue leakage.
+An effective ITC claim checklist helps avoid notices, audits, penalties, and potential revenue leakage.

 Hard-locking addresses these challenges by: